bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

     - Use `Borrow` to abstract over Pointer/Box/Rc/Arc/CoW
 7. How expensive is move?
 Vs. C++ std::move?

-# Compiler Optimizations Make Everything Complicated
+# Compiler Optimizations: What It's Done For You Lately

 1. Box<> getting inlined into stack allocations
 2. Vec::push() === Vec::with_capacity() for fixed/predictable capacities